rsergio07/SRE-Academy/README.md

 ## Learning Path

-1. **Start with the Topics (Topic 0 to Topic 6)** These foundational concepts are essential for understanding SRE principles before diving into practical labs.
+1. **Start with the Topics (Topic 0 to Topic 6)** These are foundational concepts essential to understanding Site Reliability Engineering before getting hands-on.

-2. **Proceed Through the Exercises Sequentially (Exercise 1 to Exercise 19)** Each exercise builds upon the previous one, gradually introducing new tools and concepts related to monitoring, automation, resiliency, and GitOps.
+2. **Move Through the Exercises in Order (Exercise 1 to 19)** Each lab builds on the last, gradually introducing core SRE practices like monitoring, observability, automation, deployment strategies, and resilience.

 ---

 ## Final Objectives

-By completing all topics and exercises, you will:
+By the end of this journey, you will:

-* Learn and apply key SRE concepts in real-world labs.
+* Learn and apply key SRE concepts in real-world scenarios.
-* Deploy a containerized application and set up monitoring and alerting.
+* Deploy a containerized application and configure observability.
-* Automate infrastructure using tools like Ansible, Helm, and Terraform.
+* Automate infrastructure using Ansible, Helm, and Terraform.
-* Practice GitOps with ArgoCD and CI/CD with GitHub Actions.
+* Build GitOps pipelines and CI/CD workflows using GitHub Actions and ArgoCD.
-* Run chaos experiments to enhance system resilience.
+* Run controlled chaos experiments and measure recovery performance.
-* Manage tasks using GitHub Projects with a production-oriented mindset.
+* Manage engineering tasks with GitHub Projects from an SRE perspective.

 ---

 ## Notes

-* This repository is part of a practical training series developed for SRE onboarding and the IBM SRE Academy.
+* This repository is part of a self-paced technical journey in SRE practices.
-* Minikube (with Docker) is used to simulate Kubernetes environments; Colima and WSL2 are supported as local Docker runtimes.
-* Please follow the [installation instructions](./installation.md) **before the first class** to avoid setup issues during live sessions.
+* All Kubernetes labs are built to run locally using Minikube, Colima, and WSL2 (where applicable).
+* Be sure to review the [installation guide](./installation.md) before starting any lab.

+Feel free to fork, clone, or use this material to accelerate your learning path in SRE.

+---

 Happy learning and implementing SRE best practices!